Balancing Act: Voluntary Versus Regulatory Adoption of the NIST AI Risk Management Framework

 Regulatory adoption involves integrating the NIST AI RMF into formal legal requirements that organizations must comply with when developing, deploying, or managing AI technologies.
 This method ensures that all players in the industry adhere to a minimum standard of risk management, which can help prevent the misuse of AI and mitigate associated risks effectively.

-• Enhanced Public Trust: Regulatory oversight might increase public confidence in AI technologies, as it assures that AI systems are developed and used in accordance with agreed-upon ethical and safety standards.
+• Enhanced Public Trust: Regulatory oversight can increase confidence in AI technologies by demonstrating that systems are developed and deployed under recognized safety and ethical standards.

 Voluntary Adoption of the NIST AI RMF